 Helpfully, the start of my journey coincided with the Food Revolution Summit 2014, organised by John & Ocean Robbins.
 The wide range of speakers they interviewed spoke of the interconnections between issues such as animal rights, food justice, anti-GM, sustainability and nutrition.
 I was hooked, but I wanted to go deeper into the ‘sciency’ stuff (so that I could answer those annoying questions with some hard-core facts!), so I decided to take an online course in vegan nutrition with the Vegetarian Health Institute.
-Before I had even finished the course I was convinced that I needed to start caring about my own health as well as the health of my family, so, based on the information provided, I made the transition from a ‘normal’ vegan diet (which, I realise, might already be quite weird to a lot of people!) that included processed, not-very-healthy ingredients (i.e. vegan junk food), to a whole-foods plant-based diet (although I don’t like the word ‘diet’ – it’s really a lifestyle choice, not primarily for weight loss), which is predominantly organic (as much as I can afford!), gluten-free and (refined) sugar-free.
+Before I had even finished the course I was convinced that I needed to start caring about my own health as well as the health of my family, so, based on the information provided, I made the transition from a ‘normal’ vegan diet that included processed, not-very-healthy ingredients (i.e. vegan junk food), to a whole-foods plant-based diet (although I don’t like the word ‘diet’ – it’s really a lifestyle choice, not primarily for weight loss), which is predominantly organic (as much as I can afford!), gluten-free and (refined) sugar-free.
 I’m still in the process of trying to re-vamp many of my old favourite vegan dishes, and to find things that are yummy as well as being super healthy (you can find my successes under Recipes!).

 Ironically (or not…), this wellness journey coincided with me going through an extremely stressful period in my life.
 Over the course of 4 years I went from being a fairly happy, confident person to finding myself in the depths of a dark depression.
 It was the worst I have felt in my entire life, but I truly believe that, had it not been for this lifestyle – in particular: green smoothies, meditation, yoga and exercise – I would probably not be writing this right now.
 These tools were what got me out of bed in the morning when I felt like I just couldn’t face another day.
 Together, they formed a life-raft that kept me afloat.